parryc/thevoid/templates/leflan/language_tagalog.md

 : existential particle.
 Indicates something exists, loosely translated as "there is".
 Ex. _May bangko dito_:There is a bank here.

 na
-: "Indicates an action has happened or is happening and its occurance was expected."<cite>Mango Languages</cite> One of two particles that occur after the first ful word in a sentence.
+: "Indicates an action has happened or is happening and its occurance was expected."<cite>Mango Languages</cite> One of two particles that occur after the first full word in a sentence.
 Ex. _kamusta na po kayo?_:How have you been, ma'am?.
 If there is a single syllable pronoun, then it comes at the end: _kamusta ka na?_:How have you been?

 nasa
 : on, it.
 Ex. _Nasa mapa ba iyon?_:Is it on the map?.